EU Centres Covid-19 Information

 Your study options

-International travel remains uncertain.
+International travel remains uncertain due to Government guidelines.
 ONCAMPUS plans to offer you maximum flexibility.
 Depending on your circumstances, we have options for you to choose from:

 - Start your programme face to face*